-Petitioner requests compensation for attorneys Jeffrey S. Pop, Kristina E. Grigorian, Alexandra B. Pop, and the law clerks who assisted with this case.
-For Mr. Pop, petitioner requests the rates of \$400 per hour for work performed in 2015 and \$420 per hour for work performed from 2016 - 2018.
+Petitioner requests compensation for attorneys Jeffrey S. Pop, Kristina E. Grigorian, Alexandra B. Pop and the law clerks who assisted with this case.
+For Mr. Pop, petitioner requests the rate \$420 per hour for work performed from 2016 - 2018.
 For Ms. Grigorian petitioner requests the rate of \$250 per hour for all work performed.
 For Ms. Pop, petitioner requests the rate of \$225 per hour for all work performed.
-As these rates are in accordance with those previously awarded to Mr. Pop, Ms. Grigorian, and Ms. Pop, I find them reasonable and will award them in full.
-In regards to the law clerks, petitioner requests the rate of \$125 per hour for all work performed for work performed in 2017 and 2018.
+As these rates are in accordance with those previously awarded to Mr. Pop, Ms. Grigorian and Ms. Pop, I find them reasonable and will award them in full.2 In regards to the law clerks, petitioner requests the rate of \$125 per hour for all work performed in 2017 and 2018.
 I find these rates reasonable and award them in full.